 The accessory nerve is the eleventh paired cranial nerve.
 It has a purely somatic motor function, innervating the sternocleidomastoid and trapezius muscles.

-In this article, the anatomical course, motor functions and clinical relevance of the nerve will be examined.
+In this article, we shall look at the anatomy of the accessory nerve – its anatomical course, motor functions and clinical correlations.

-Traditionally, the accessory nerve is divided into spinal and cranial parts.
+The accessory nerve is traditionally described as spinal and cranial components.

 The spinal portion arises from neurones of the upper spinal cord, specifically C1-C5/C6 spinal nerve roots.
 These fibres coalesce to form the spinal part of the accessory nerve, which then runs superiorly to enter the cranial cavity via the foramen magnum.